Documentation Index

 | Bot messages | Ignored (prevents loops) |

-:hourglass_flowing_sand:) to indicate processing.
+When a task is received, the bot reacts to the message with ⏳ (:hourglass_flowing_sand:) to indicate processing.
 When the task completes, the result is posted as a thread reply to the original message.

 Required Environment Variables (Self-Hosted)